arielweinberger/user-crud/README.md

 - **Project structure:** I tried to minimize over-engineering, but at the same time demonstrate the structure of a Node.js application that is comfortable to built upon and scale.
 This resembles of the Controller/Service pattern.
 There are API handlers which only deal with HTTP request handling, and the service which perform the heavy business logic.
 I would consider choosing a framework such as NestJS (based on Express) which makes this a lot easier to build/maintain and especially easier to test.

+- **Error handliing** seems to be decently covered.
+I couldn't think of anything else within this context.

 - **Persistence:** I chose to go for MongoDB with Mongoose, just because it's simple to get started.
 The implementation is easy.
 A good alternative would be any relational database with TypeORM.

 - **Password:** Password strength enforcement has not been implemented on purpose (time), although this can easily be done using regular expressions.